statOmics/MSqRobHurdlePaper/README.md

 # MSqRob leaps over the hurdle: uniting peptide counts and peak-intensity-based quantitative proteomics

-This repository contains all required code to reproduce the analyses for our pulication which has just been accepted in Analytical Chemistry (see https://pubs.acs.org/doi/pdf/10.1021/acs.analchem.9b04375).
+This repository contains all required code to reproduce the analyses for our pulication which has been published in Analytical Chemistry (see https://pubs.acs.org/doi/pdf/10.1021/acs.analchem.9b04375).
+In this branch, we keep the code static.
+If anything breaks in newer versions, we will fix this in the master branch.

 ## Overview of the repository